The author is a guitarist and bassist with over 35 years of experience as a musician.

 I also think the Sammy-era Van Halen attitude became solidified with this album.
 Where Dave was a typhoon of glitter and glam, Sammy was a warm tropical breeze.
 Face-down in Cabo, kissing the ground.

 4. Van Halen II

 However, the brilliance of this album lies in the deep tracks, the ones casual rock radio listeners may never have heard.
-Check out Somebody Get Me a Doctor, D.O.A and Light Up the Sky.
+Check out Somebody Get Me a Doctor, D.O.A, and Light Up the Sky.
 The band sounds huge on these tracks, and Eddie’s playing is downright fierce.
-As typical, his solos are incredible, but I’ve always thought he was a better rhythm player than he gets credit for, and that’s evident on many of these songs.
+As typical, his solos are incredible, but I’ve always thought he was a better rhythm player than he gets credit for, and that’s evident in many of these songs.

 This is one of four Van Halen albums where I honestly can’t find a bad song.
 The jaw-dropper of the record is Spanish Fly, where Eddie blows us away on a classical guitar just as he did on an electric with the first album.

 Fair Warning was Van Halen’s fourth studio album and in many ways their darkest.
 Then again, this album is so good exactly because it is so dark and nasty.
 The record kicks off with Mean Street, Dirty Movies, and Sinners Swing, a trio of tracks that illuminate some of the less savory sides of society.
 Unchained is probably the best-known song on this album.

 Those four songs, taken on their own merits, are as good as anything Van Halen has ever done, especially during the Dave years.
 Unfortunately, the rest of the record is fairly forgettable.
 Hear About it Later and So This is Love are decent at best, and the remaining three tracks, I think, can be most accurately described as uncomfortable.